Location of the Charles Osterhoudt farm

 Additionally, according to this tax record from 1895, Charles owned another 80 acres.
 25 of them were cultivated, the rest supported 3 cattle (probably cows) and 50 sheep and goats.
 The approximate area is shaded blue above.
 Though Charles owned at least these two tracts, the house where Elmer was born was in all likelihood on the upper tract, which bordered Butte Creek.

 About 22 miles to the Southwest was the farm of Charles' older brother, Hiram D. Osterhoudt.
 Hiram died on June 8, 1900, leaving his farm to his son Edwin and two daughters, Allie G. Farnham and Mary A. Sweet.
 The estate was valued at $5000.
-Allie was the only one who actually lived in Marion County, so on October 17, 1900, Edwin sold his share to Allie for $750.
+Allie was the only one who actually lived in Marion County, and on October 17, 1900, Edwin sold his share to Allie for $750.

 Edwin was divorced but he must have gotten re-married, because The Daily Journal, July 13, 1901, and The Weekly Oregon Statesman, January 14, 1902, report that Mary sued Edwin and his wife, as well as Allie.
 Edwin had borrowed $2000 from his father in 1897, and was indebted to the estate.
 Mary wanted the tract of 267 acres to be partitioned accordingly.
 It was reported on January 24, 1902 that the property had been "distributed among the rightful heirs."

 On the 1929 Metsker map, Allie Farnham still owned the farm, though the acreage seems to be reduced.
+The location is where the number "22" is written in bold on the map.

 A tax assessment from 1895 shows Hiram had 267 acres of land, 100 of which were cultivated.
 He also had 72 sheep and goats, 3 horses, farm implements, $50 worth of household goods, and $300 cash.
 Apparently, houses and barns weren't listed directly, but he had $400 of "improvements" on the land.